 229 Bell St, Decatur, GA 30030

-A new walking tour brochure produced by City of Decatur with assistance from Cathy Vogel, Victor Donham and other friends of the cemetery, provides an overview of 40 of the most interesting sites at Decatur Cemetery.
+The walking tour brochure provides an overview of 40 of the most interesting sites at Decatur Cemetery.
 Among them are the resting places of three veterans of the American Revolution, a monument standing over a field where numerous orphans are buried, and the final resting place of Dr. Thomas Holley Chivers, who abandoned his medical training for poetry and was described by Edgar Allen Poe as “one of the best and one of the worst poets in America.”

 The brochure, in describing the 40 sites, provides a glimpse of Decatur’s history.
 The 58-acre cemetery dates to 1823 (it’s a full decade older than Atlanta) and provides an interesting overview of how the nation’s attitude about cemetery design (and death) has changed over the years.